ProfSamScott/Lizard-Spock/README.md

 # Lizard-Spock
 Implements a Rock Paper Scissors Lizard Spock game for Grade 12 students.
 Created 2007-2011, originally as an Applet, now runs as an application.
-Some of the code for the original simple strategy players has been lost over time.
-See doc files for more information.
+See the doc folder for documentation.